SCiarella/TLS_ML_exploration/README.md

 Similarly to the other file it reports the predicted `target_feature`, but it includes **only the new pairs** for which the exact value of `target_feature` is not already known from the exact calculations.
 This is *fundamental* because the iterative training procedure has to pick the next $K_i$ candidates from this restricted list, in order to avoid repetitions.

-#### End of the iterative step: exact calculation
+#### End of the iteration step: exact calculation

-at the end of the iterative step the user has to calculate exactly the `target_feature` for the $K_i$ best pairs according to `step_4.py. read quick-run for more details
+Finally, at the end of each iteration step the user has to perform the analysis of `target_feature` for a new set of pairs, following the indications of `output_ML/{In_file_label}/predicted_{In_file_label}_newpairs.csv`.
+Noticeably, this operation will not be time consuming since the role of the ML model is to identify *good* pairs to analyze, while excluding most of them.
+The user has to select the number $K_i$ of new pairs to analyze each step, according to the specific details of the problem.
+As a reference, for the [TLS](https://www.nature.com/articles/s41467-023-39948-7) I measure `target_feature` (the quantum splitting) only for the $K=500$ top (new) pairs, according to `step_4.py`.
+Notice that this number $K$ is $< 0.00001\%$ of the total number of pairs.
+And the ML approach is so precise that we have been able to identify an unexpectedly large number of TLS, that would have been an insurmountable obstacle for classical non-ML methods.

+After performing the new measurements the iteration step is officially concluded, and the user can go back to step-1.
+It is also possible (and even suggested) to collect new data in the meantime.
+In this case the next iteration will restart from step-0, because the new data needs to be processed into the feature dataframe.
+The users can perform as many iterations as they want.
+I suggest to keep track of the percentage of positive findings over time, and stop iterating when this rate gets too low.
+In the TLS reference, I performed $\mathcal{O}(10)$ iterations.

+Refer to the [TLS paper](https://www.nature.com/articles/s41467-023-39948-7) and the [**Quick run**](#Quick-run) section to get more details.

 #### myparams.py